walmartlabs/thorax/README.md

 ### setRootObject *Thorax.setRootObject(obj)*

-Set the root object that will recieve `load:start` and `load:end` events if the `load:start` was not a `background` event.
+Set the root object that will receive `load:start` and `load:end` events if the `load:start` was not a `background` event.
 This is useful to implement a global loading indicator.

 ### loadHandler *Thorax.loadHandler(startCallback, endCallback)*

 Generates an `load:start` event handler that when triggered will then monitor the associated object for a `load:end` event.
-If the duration between the start and and the end events exceed `_loadingTimeoutDuration` then the `start` and `end` callbacks will be triggered at the appropriate times to allow the display of a loading UI.
+If the duration between the start and the end events exceed `_loadingTimeoutDuration` then the `start` and `end` callbacks will be triggered at the appropriate times to allow the display of a loading UI.

     view.on("load:start", Thorax.loadHandler(
       function(message, background, object) {